isomerpages/scamshield/pages/faq.md

 ### Can I deactivate either the filtering of incoming phone calls or text messages function?

 Yes, either function can be deactivated at any time in your settings.
 Take note that this will limit the functionality of the app.
-To learn more visit our [setup guide](/setup%20guide) [setup guide](https://www.scamshield.org.sg/setup-guide/)
+To learn more visit our [setup guide](https://www.scamshield.org.sg/setup-guide/)

 ### I can't find the option to enable call blocking and SMS filtering?